Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Abstract

 \section{Abstract}

-In response to the limitations of manual online ad production, significant research has been conducted in the field of automatic ad text generation (ATG).
-However, comparing different methods has been challenging because of the lack of benchmarks encompassing the entire field and the absence of well-defined problem sets with clear model inputs and outputs.
-To address these challenges, this paper aims to advance the field of ATG by introducing a redesigned task and constructing a benchmark.
-Specifically, we defined ATG as a cross-application task encompassing various aspects of the Internet advertising.
-As part of our contribution, we propose a first benchmark dataset, \datasetfull (\dataset), carefully designed for ATG to be able to leverage multi-modal information and conduct an industry-wise evaluation.
-Furthermore, we demonstrate the usefulness of our proposed benchmark through evaluation experiments using multiple baseline models, which vary in terms of the type of pre-trained language model used and the incorporation of multi-modal information.
-We also discuss the current state of the task and the future challenges.
+In response to the limitations of manual ad creation, significant research has been conducted in the field of automatic ad text generation (ATG).
+However, the lack of comprehensive benchmarks and well-defined problem sets has made comparing different methods challenging.
+To tackle these challenges, we standardize the task of ATG and propose a first benchmark dataset, \dataset\faCameraRetro, carefully designed and enabling the utilization of multi-modal information and facilitating industry-wise evaluations.
+Our extensive experiments with a variety of nine baselines, from classical methods to state-of-the-art models including large language models (LLMs), show the current state and the remaining challenges.
+We also explore how existing metrics in ATG and an LLM-based evaluator align with human evaluations.